Fedora Parkmann

 Conferences and Workshops Organized

-Photomechanical Prints and the Material Agency of Images, panel within 36th CIHA – Congress of the Comité International d’Histoire de l’Art, Lyon, 23–27 June 2024 (with Fedora Parkmann and Hana Buddeus)
+Photomechanical Prints and the Material Agency of Images, session within the 36th CIHA – Congress of the Comité International d’Histoire de l’Art, Lyon, 23–28 June 2024 (with Fedora Parkmann and Hana Buddeus)

 Art within Reach: Photomechanical Reproductions of Works of Art from Print to Digital, Institute of Art History, Czech Academy of Sciences, Prague, 5–6 December 2023 (co-organizer within the PhotoMatrix Project)